Distributed Inference over Linear Models using Alternating Gaussian Belief Propagation: Distributed Probabilistic Inference in the Linear Models

 \section{Distributed Probabilistic Inference in the Linear Models}

-For massive IoT networks, the resulting underlying factor graphs could be segmented into subgraphs and allocated to different clusters $\mathcal{C} = \{{c}_1, \dots, {c}_s \}$.
+For massive IoT networks, the resulting system could be segmented and allocated to different clusters $\mathcal{C} = \{{c}_1, \dots, {c}_s \}$, as shown in \figurename~\ref{fig:bird}.
+The segmentation can be a result of either the geographical distance or the specific operational requirements of different entities that only utilise certain parts of the IoT network.
+An example of such a large-scale system comprising massive IoT network and distributed processing across a large deployment of 5G and beyond-5G radio access network and edge computing nodes are various smart grid applications (see \cite{cosovic20175g} and references therein).
+Emerging applications also include a number of 5G and beyond-5G distributed network functions such as device localisation, handover management, radio resource and energy management and many others~\cite{loven2019edgeai}.

 Clustering allows running GBP in distributed fashion on a multi-core computing platform in a single physical node, or to run subgraphs at different and physically separated physical nodes, mutually inter-connected via a communication network.
 In the following, we consider the latter, and adopt the GBP message scheduling tailored to the distributed architecture.
 We proceed by outlining the methodology for graph clustering and distributed message scheduling, taking into account communication constraints between clusters.